 By Chad & Sara Huebener

-Our West Savage absorption rate has dropped to 4%.
-That means if zero new homes come on the market, it will take 4 months to sell our existing inventory.
-This is a nice, low absorption rate!
+Single family inventory in Savage has increased.
+Scott County (as a whole) inventory has declined.
+Our West Savage absorption rate is 8.33.
+That means if zero new homes come on the market, it will take 8.33 months to sell our existing inventory.